simolus3/drift/docs/docs/schema.md

 {{ load_snippet('custom-check','lib/snippets/schema.dart.excerpt.json') }}

-If any record is inserted with an `age` less than 0, an exception will be thrown.
+If any record is inserted with an `age` less than `0`, an exception will be thrown.

 Keep in mind that this check is run in the database, so if you change this check you will need to migrate the database.

 ### `BigInt` Columns

 Use the standard `int` type for storing integers as it is efficient for typical values.
-Only use `BigInt` for extremely large numbers when compiling to JavaScript, as it ensures accuracy but has a performance cost.
+Only use `BigInt` for extremely large numbers(1) when compiling to JavaScript, as it ensures accuracy but has a performance cost.
 For more details, refer to the dart-lang [documentation](https://dart.dev/guides/language/numbers#what-should-you-do).
+{ .annotate }

+1. Like bigger than 4,503,599,627,370,496!

+#### Migrating from/to `BigInt`

+Drift uses an `INTEGER` column under the hood for both `int` and `BigInt` columns, so migrations are not required when switching between these types.
+The change only affects how Dart handles the values in your application code.